praveek/launch.en/help/release-notes/2018-release-notes.md

 Launch has gone mobile!!

-Used by thousands of customers for web tag management, Adobe Launch can now be used to manage your mobile SDKs.
+Used by thousands of customers for web tag management, Adobe Experience Platform Launch can now be used to manage your mobile SDKs.

 Creating a mobile property in Launch allows you to: